 I’ve done some research to find you some hotels that allow couples to stay together, but, unfortunately, there aren’t many choices.
 Still, there are at least 3 hotels you can try for now.

-I strongly believe that Japanese capsule hotels will continue to evolve to offer more option in the future, but, for the time being, let’s take a closer look at your options.
+I strongly believe that Japanese capsule hotels will continue to evolve to offer more options in the future, but, for the time being, let’s take a closer look at your options.

 Tokyo Kiba Hotel